Born 4 September 1887

 Died 30 May 1916

 Studied at the RCA: Oct 1913 – Oct 1914

-His service file has not survived, but his Medal Roll Card shows he went on to serve as a private in the recently formed 22nd Service Battalion of the Royal Fusiliers (City of London) Regiment.
-The formation of ‘the Kensingtons’, as they were known, was the initiative of the borough council and keenly supported by the mayor of the time.
+His service file has not survived, but his Medal Roll Card shows he went on to serve as a private in the recently formed 22nd (Service) Battalion of the Royal Fusiliers (City of London) Regiment.
+Their formation was the initiative of the borough council and keenly supported by the mayor of the time.

-His effects went to his brother and father.
+His effects went to his two older brothers, Arthur and William.

 John is buried at Zouave Valley Cemetery, Souchez, Pas-de-Calais, France.